fathiabdelmalek/py-fds/README.md

 __>>>__ stck3 = Stack.merge(stck1, stck2)</br>
 __>>>__ Stack.swap([DS1], [DS2])</br>
 __the tow DS parameters must be from the same DS__

-- merge(DS1, DS2) // TODO: return the merge of two DS in new DS
+- merge(cls, DS1, DS2) // TODO: return the merge of two DS in new DS
-- swap(DS1, DS2) // TODO: swap between DS1 and DS2 (DS1 will be DS2 and DS2 will be DS1)
+- swap(cls, DS1, DS2) // TODO: swap between DS1 and DS2 (DS1 will be DS2 and DS2 will be DS1)